Power of Zero child with phone

 SEL as a superpower

-The Superpowers Program was designed to foster childrens’ development of social-emotional learning (SEL) skills to leverage the positive potential of the online world while protecting them from online harms.
+The Superpowers Program is designed to foster childrens’ development of social-emotional learning (SEL) skills to leverage the positive potential of the online world while protecting them from online harms.
 The program consists of 24 lesson plans and learning activities, classroom posters, and an animated video series.
 The program also provides resources for teachers and parents.
 Parents receive comprehensive handbooks, while teachers participate in training sessions to support the program’s implementation in the classroom, building a community of support around children as they navigate their online lives.

 With TWCF funding, the Superpowers program was recently piloted in the Philippines.